KDSmel/KDSmel.github.io/README.md

 To evaluate the Logistic Regression classifier performance, let's look at the first facies class Sandstone(SS).
 When this model predicts a facies as SS, it is correct in 75% of the time(Precision).
 On the other hand, this model correctly identifies 89% of all SS facies members(Recall).
 We can guess that f1_score is somewhere between these two metrics.
 Support means the individual class members for the test.

 Let's have some block of codes to implement the above-mentioned procedure in order for all models and plot the result as an average.
 Up to line 15, we defined the model objects with hyper-parameters that we already obtained from the grid-search approach.
 Then(line 16 to 25) models are appended into a list to be iterable when we want to fit and cross-validate in order.
-After cross-validation, we stored metrics results in the list for each model. line 37 to 52, we established a for loop to calculate the average value of each of these metrics for each model.
+After cross-validation, we stored metrics results in the list for each model.We established a for loop to calculate the average value of each of these metrics for each model.
 The rest of the code is a plotting task.

 ```python
 from sklearn.metrics import classification_report